Core Concepts

 Projects

-Section titled “Projects”A project links a GitHub repository to its workspaces, chat sessions, ideas, and activity.
-Projects are the primary organizational unit in SAM.
+Section titled “Projects”A project links a GitHub repository to its chats, agents, ideas, and activity.
+It’s the primary organizational unit in SAM, and the project chat is the primary way you interact with SAM.

 Each project has:

-- An Ideas board — for tracking and organizing work
+- An Ideas board — for capturing and organizing work you haven’t started yet

 - A default VM size and default provider for new workspaces

-- Runtime configuration — environment variables and files injected into workspaces
+- Runtime configuration — environment variables and files made available to workspaces

 How Execution Works

-Section titled “How Execution Works”When you execute an idea from the chat interface:
+Section titled “How Execution Works”When you submit work from the chat:

-- A descriptive branch name is created (
+- A descriptive output branch is created (

-- The selected agent runs autonomously with your description
+- Your chosen agent runs autonomously with your description

-- When done, the agent commits, pushes, and creates a PR
+- When done, the agent commits, pushes, and opens a pull request

 Linking Ideas to Conversations